shhyang/shhyang.github.io/_posts/2017-01-13-latex-very-quick-start-guide.md

 # run latex again
 ~$ latex input.tex
 ```
 In TeXworks or TeXShop, you click some buttons to run the above commands.

-## Getting-start
+## Getting-started

 - [The Not So Short Introduction to LaTeX](https://tobi.oetiker.ch/lshort/lshort.pdf)